Coimbatore, Chennai

 How to Maintain Good Hair Health

-2. Nutrient-Rich Diet: What you consume directly impacts the health of your hair.
-Include foods rich in vitamins A, C, D, E, zinc, iron, and omega-3 fatty acids.
-These nutrients are vital as they support the hair follicles and your overall scalp health.
+2. Nutrient‑Rich Diet: Follow a balanced diet rich in vitamins, along with zinc, iron, and omega-3 fatty acids.
+These nutrients support both hair follicles and overall health.

 Conclusion